-As the ProFlowers Distinguished Professor of Internet Studies at San Diego’s California Western School of Law for the past 17 years, in addition to 14 years teaching at the University of California San Diego’s Rady School of Management, Kim was seen by the students as an expert on where business and the law intersect.
+As the ProFlowers Distinguished Professor of Internet Studies at San Diego’s California Western School of Law for the past 17 years, in addition to 14 years teaching at the University of California San Diego’s Rady School of Management, Kim was viewed by students as an expert on where business and the law intersect.

-They had been asked by a seasoned startup to develop an algorithm for a project.
+The data science students had been asked by a seasoned startup to develop an algorithm for a project.
 It wasn’t for pay, or even part of an internship, but they were asked to sign a non-disclosure and non-compete agreement anyway.

 “Why are you doing it?” she asked the students.
 For the experience, they replied.

 Well, if they signed, then sure they’d get experience.
 But it likely wouldn’t be nearly as valuable as they thought.